-“I feel so distant from God,” Rev. Howard-John Wesley admitted recently.
+“I feel so distant from God,” Rev. Howard-John Wesley admitted in 2020.
 “One of the greatest mistakes of pastoring is to think that because you work for God, you’re close to God.”

 If you’re a pastor or ministry leader I’m especially writing to you.
 But whatever your work is and however you serve God, you too could be vulnerable to spiritual burnout.

 Most people think over-working is the cause of burnout, but that is normally not the case.
-In our “Re-Soul” series of podcasts and blogs, we’re unpacking five hidden causes of burnout.
-This week we’re focusing on the first cause of burnout: Becoming emotionally distant from God.
+A hidden cause of burnout is becoming emotionally distant from God.

 Everyone has times of not feeling God’s presence, but for D.C. area pastor Wesley it’s more than a passing emotion or spiritual season: He’s burned out on ministry.
 As he put it, “I am tired in my soul . . . and a nap won’t fix it.”

-Why did this pastor burn out?
+Why did Pastor Wesley burn out?
 Preaching 5,000 sermons?
 Being on call 24-hours a day?
 Extending compassion to people in crisis?
 Leading a church of nearly 5,000 people?
 Being a public personality with a reach of over 50,000 online?
 These things do take a toll.

 It’s an easy mistake for any of us to make.
 That’s because your ministry is urgently needed by the people around you.
-Whether you’re a pastor or a small group leader, serving God in the marketplace or at home caring for your children, the people around you need your loving presence, practical help, and encouragement.
+That’s especially true for pastors and missionaries, but however you serve God, the people around you need your loving presence, practical help, and encouragement.
 “Love your neighbor,” Jesus commands (Mark 12:30).
-How do we say no to that??
+How do we say no to that?

 The best time to re-soul is before you burn out or go flat (2 Samuel 16:14).